-7. Strategies to address areas of need
+6. Strategies to address areas of need

-7.1 Please provide a narrative below describing how the Schoolwide Plan increases the amount and quality of learning time within or beyond the instructional day.
-Provide supporting documentation in the corresponding folder.
+6.1 Please provide a narrative below describing how the Schoolwide Plan increases the amount and quality of learning time within or beyond the instructional day.

 Parent and Family Engagement Policies are given to parents to encourage them to be involved with their child, their classes, and the school.
 The Parent-Student-Teacher Compact for Achievement is distributed, signed, and returned to school to ensure that ALL students know that they have the support of their parents/guardians as well as the teachers; and that students will do their best.
 There is staff support for students in math, reading, and writing.
 There are also opportunities to work individually with a student that is struggling to understand academic concepts.
 Tutoring is available before and/or after school upon request.